 Always be prepared for the unexpected – Every year there are cases of both dogs and their owners being seriously injured, or killed as a result of road accidents where the dog wasn’t safely secured.
-A lot of people don’t realise that by not buckling up their dog whilst in the car that they are not only putting their pet’s safety at risk, but also their own safety, along with other passengers in the car.
+A lot of people don’t realise that by not buckling up their dog whilst in the car they are not only putting their pet’s safety at risk but also their own safety, along with other passengers in the car.

 The benefits of using a dog harness when travelling

 Avoid Driver Distraction – Travel pet harnesses minimize driver distraction and provide basic protection from impact forces due to vehicle collision or emergency stops.
 There really is nothing more distracting on a car journey than your dog jumping around from seat to seat and this probably is a bigger cause of accidents than is anticipated.